usaid-cs/yesterday-i-learned/biology.md

 - [Dragonflies grow bigger if they live in more oxygenated air](https://asunow.asu.edu/content/big-insects-provide-big-answers-about-oxygen) (they were huge).
 Cockroaches, however, do not.
 - [Pigs start growing tusks the moment they go feral.](https://www.reddit.com/r/explainlikeimfive/comments/2v6jvg/eli5_why_do_pigs_go_through_a_big_transformation/)
 - [Mosquitoes can separate water from blood while still sucking to free up space.](https://youtu.be/rD8SmacBUcU)
 - Pacific salmon and Atlantic salmon are in two completely different genera.
+They are so different, they have a [different number of chromosomes](https://www.psf.ca/learn/salmon-facts).
 - Sitting weakens back muscles: ["Ask the average American adult to sit cross legged with good posture and it will wear them out rapidly, those muscles never get used."](https://www.reddit.com/r/Fitness/comments/836hif/why_is_sitting_unhealthy/dvffz07/)
 - Random visual distortions can come out of nowhere.
 This is called an [ocular migraine](http://www.allaboutvision.com/conditions/ocular-migraine.htm).
 Stop driving.
 - Lobsters' [V-notches](http://www.eregulations.com/massachusetts/fishing/saltwater/v-notching-regulations/), put in by fishermen to indicate a lobster mamma with baby lobsters in her tummy, go away after around two molts.
 It is usually illegal to sell a lobster like that, or obscure the V notch in order to bypass that law.